 Chapter-1: Different Ways to Chain in the Blockchain

-Typically blockchain is merely a shared database, where you are keeping score of who owns how much cryptocurrency or other digital assets.
+Typically, blockchain is merely a shared database, where you are keeping a score of who owns how much cryptocurrency or other digital assets.
 However different blockchain works a bit differently than one another.

 - Owning external assets, which is represented by tokens on the network.
 A user can also transfer external assets using the tokens.

 - Increased privacy and application are more related to general applications of data management.